Introduction

 - Pour the chocolate ganache into the chilled crust.
 Gently tap the pan on the counter to level the surface.
 Refrigerate for at least 4 hours, or until completely firm.

-- Make the marshmallow topping: In the bowl of a stand mixer fitted with the whisk attachment, combine the egg whites.
+- Make the halal marshmallow or homemade marshmallow (use as needed; texture may vary slightly) topping: In the bowl of a stand mixer fitted with the whisk attachment, combine the egg whites.
 In a medium saucepan, stir together the 2 cups sugar and ½ cup water.
 Bring to a boil over medium-high heat, without stirring.
 Use a candy thermometer to monitor the temperature.

 - When the sugar syrup reaches 240°F (soft-ball stage), immediately remove from heat.
 With the mixer running on low speed, very carefully and slowly pour the hot syrup in a thin stream into the egg whites.
 Caution: The syrup is extremely hot.